ucsb-cs8/f19/_lab/lab00.md

 To run your program, select the "Run=>Run Module" option from the menu.
 You should see the "Hello World!" message.

-I'll demonstrate the use of Idle in lecture, since its much easier to just follow along than to try to explain everything in a text document.
-If you need a further demonstration, you can find one on YouTube.
+If you need a further demonstration of Idle, you can find one on YouTube.
 For example:
 [This video starting at 4:53](https://www.youtube.com/watch?v=kXbpB5_ywDw&t=4m53s)  (That video is for Python 3.1, but the stuff shown in the video is the same across all versions of Python 3.x).

 ## Step 8: Uploading your program to Gradescope